memorysafety/website/content/en/rav1d-bounty-official-rules.md

 ## 3. CONTEST PERIOD

-The Contest begins on Monday May 12, 2025, at 12:00:01 a.m.
+The Contest begins on Wednesday May 13, 2025, at 12:00:01 a.m.
 Pacific Time (“PT”) (the “Start Date”) and ends on 31 December 2025, at 11:59:59 p.m.
 PT (the “End Date”) or as soon as the Sponsor determines, in its sole discretion, that the Contest’s objective has been achieved.
 The Contest Start Time and End Time will be determined solely by the Sponsor’s internal clock, which shall be the official timekeeping device for the Contest.
 Sponsor is not responsible for any discrepancies between the official timekeeping device and any other clocks or timekeeping systems, including those of individuals or teams of individuals who participate in the Contest (each an “Entrant”).
 The period from the Start Date to the End Date is the “Contest Period.”

 Sponsor reserves the right to terminate or extend the Contest at its discretion, by posting such termination or extension on the website [memorysafety.org](http://memorysafety.org).